National Socialist black metal

-NSBM artists are not always explicit with their political beliefs in the music, instead expressing their beliefs offstage.
-Artists who hold far-right or white nationalist beliefs but do not express these in their music are not often deemed NSBM by the greater black metal scene, but may be labelled as such by outside analysts.
-Some black metal bands have also made references to Nazi Germany purely for shock value, much like some punk rock and heavy metal bands.
-While some black-metallers boycott NSBM artists, many are indifferent or claim to appreciate the music without supporting the musicians.
+NSBM artists do not always convey their political beliefs in their music, but may express their beliefs in interviews or imagery.
+Artists who hold far-right beliefs but do not express them in their music are not considered NSBM by many black-metallers, but they may be considered NSBM by outsiders.
+War and catastrophe are common themes in black metal, and some bands have made references to Nazi Germany for shock value, much like some punk rock and heavy metal bands.